There are still some things we have yet to imagine.

 - Crazy Jealous Guy: Nathan - and the "crazy" is to be taken literally.
 He's a paranoid schizophrenic, and he has recurring delusions about Sophie being unfaithful to him.

-- For the Evulz: Why the Nazi officer forced Sophie to choose which one of her children would die.
+- For the Evulz: Stingo speculates that this is why the Nazi officer forced Sophie to choose which one of her children would die.

 - Omniglot: Sophie, being the daughter of a linguist, speaks a whole slew of languages.